pilotmoon/PopClip-Extensions/source/OpenInBrowser.popclipext/Readme.md

 * Opera
 * Vivaldi

+The actions appear only when the selected text contains one or more web URL.
+All URLs in the selections will be opened, in separate tabs.

-When selecting a URL inside a browser, the action for opening in the current browser will not appear.
+When selecting a URL inside a browser, the action for opening in that browser will not appear.

 ### Options